 Choose a cosy Padstow holiday cottage for an adventure by the sea

 Padstow sits on the famously beautiful Cornish coastline, and is full of ancient folklore and traditional charm.
-The fishing town is well known for its characterful harbour and friendly locals - who are usually willing to share a pint with visitors.
+Famous for its attractive beaches, scenic harbour and glorious gastronomy, Padstow is an exceptional getaway destination with fantastic holiday lettings.